No-Regret Gaussian Process Optimization of Time-Varying Functions: The W-SparQ-GP-UCB algorithm

-\paragraph{Regret guarantees} In this paragraph, we provide a theoretical regret analysis of~\textbf{SparQ-GP-UCB} and show that the latter enjoys sublinear cumulative regret. \begin{theorem}[Theorem 1 in \cite{mauduit2025time}: Regret bound for \textbf{SparQ-GP-UCB}] Let~$(f_t)_t$ be a sequence of reward functions and~$y_t = f_t(x_t) + \epsilon_t$, where~$\epsilon_t \sim \mathcal{N}(0, \sigma^2)$ are i.i.d.
-Under Assumptions~\ref{as.1}--\ref{as.2} and using a squared exponential kernel~$k$, let~$(x_t)_{t=1}^T$ denote the queries of Algorithm~\ref{alg:SparQ-GP-UCB}.
+\paragraph{Regret guarantees} In this paragraph, we provide a theoretical regret analysis of SparQ-GP-UCB and show that the latter enjoys sublinear cumulative regret. \begin{theorem}[Theorem 1 in \cite{mauduit2025time}: Regret for SparQ-GP-UCB] Let~$(f_t)_t$ be a sequence of reward functions and~$y_t = f_t(x_t) + \epsilon_t$, where~$\epsilon_t \sim \mathcal{N}(0, \sigma^2)$ are i.i.d.
+Under Assumptions~\ref{as.1}--\ref{as.2} and using a SE kernel~$k$, let~$(x_t)_{t=1}^T$ denote the queries of Algorithm~\ref{alg:SparQ-GP-UCB}.
 Take any~$0 < \delta \leq 1$ and set~$(\beta_t)_{t=1}^T$ as